Kirsten McCaffery: Research and career

 McCaffery joined the University of Sydney as a Research Fellow and was eventually appointed Professor of Behavioural Science and Director of Research at the Sydney School of Public Health.
 Her research considers health literacy and patient communications.

 McCaffery founded the Sydney Health Literarcy Lab, which seeks to empower people in their health outcomes.
 Through meta-analyses of health literature, McCaffery has shown that 80% of patients did not understand their home-care instructions 36 hours after leaving hospital, with 40 to 80% of information forgotten almost immediately.
 She is interested in whether removing the label of 'cancer' in low-risk, likely harmless, conditions could help reduce over-diagnosis.

-In October 2020, McCaffery was elected elected Fellow of the Australian Academy of Health and Medical Sciences.
+In October 2020, McCaffery was elected Fellow of the Australian Academy of Health and Medical Sciences.
 During the COVID-19 pandemic, McCaffery studied disparities in COVID-19 knowledge amongst the Australian population.
 As with much of the world, those with the greatest burden of chronic disease are the most disadvantaged.
 She found that these differences in COVID understanding lead to social inequalities in health outcomes.
 Alongside health literacy, McCaffery studied the pandemic-induced rise and fall of Telehealth, and how to improve the patient experience.